-First column Second column Third column Fourth column Item No. Section Offence Explanatory Note Part 2 - 0 Offences against public order a and nuisance 46.
-11(1)(a) Nuisance - affixing or causing to be affixed any advertisement, etc., or writing, defacing or marking on any building, owner or the occupier of the private property
+First column Second column Third column Fourth column Item No. Section Offence Explanatory Note Part 2 - 0 and nuisance 46.
+11(1)(a) Nuisance - affixing or causing to be affixed any advertisement, etc., or writing, defacing or marking on any building, owner or the occupier

 First column Second column Third column Fourth column Item No. Section Offence Explanatory Note wall or fence being private property 47.
-11(1)(c) Nuisance - obstructing or causing trouble or inconvenience to any person bathing at any place set aside as a bathing place 48.
-11(1)(g) Nuisance - setting on or urging any dog or other animal to attack, worry or put in fear any person Compoundable to person at worried or put in 49.
+11(1)(c) Nuisance - obstructing or causing trouble or inconvenience to any person bathing at any place set aside as a bathing place Compoundable by the person obstructed, etc. 48.
+11(1)(g) Nuisance - setting on or urging any dog or other animal to attack, worry or put in fear any person person attacked, 49.
 12(1)(b) Offences relating to animals - allowing animal to stray upon, or tethers or pickets any animal on land in the possession of any private person owner or lawful 50.
-[Deleted by Act 17 of 2014] 51.
+[Deleted by A lct 17 of 2014] 51.
 [Deleted by Act 17 of 2014] 52.
-Penalty for depositing corpse or dying person in any private place Part 5 - Touting 53.
-32 Touting for business Compoundable by the person solicited
+17 Penalty for depositing corpse or dying person in any private place Compoundable by the owner of the private place Part 5 - Touting 53.
+53. 32 Touting for business Compoundable by the person solicited